 Ron has received special awards for leadership from both The Washington Post and The Baltimore Sun, and was named Ernst and Young Entrepreneur of the Year 2013 for defense and security, together with Jack Huffard and Renaud Deraison.
 He has authored three patents.
 Ron holds a BS from Clarkson University and an MSEE from the University of Southern Illinois.×

-As a General Catalyst XIR and CEO of Lowell Cambridge Partners II, LLC, Paul Sagan leverages his operational experience and domain expertise to support businesses that capitalize on trends in cloud computing, hyper-connectivity and mobility, media and big data.
+As a General Catalyst XIR and Chief Executive Officer of Lowell Cambridge Partners II, LLC, Paul Sagan leverages his operational experience and domain expertise to support businesses that capitalize on trends in cloud computing, hyper-connectivity and mobility, media and big data.
 Paul is non-executive chairman of the boards of Datto and L2, which are both General Catalyst portfolio companies.

-Paul is a director of Akamai Technologies, which he joined as chief operating officer and employee #15 in 1998, and served as CEO for nine years until 2013.
-Paul also is a director of two other public companies, EMC and VMware.
+Paul is a Director of Akamai Technologies, which he joined as Chief Operating Officer and employee #15 in 1998, and served as Chief Executive Officer for nine years until 2013.
+Paul also is a Director of two other public companies, EMC and VMware.
 Previously, Paul served as a director of iRobot, and earlier at Dow Jones & Company, Digitas and Maven Networks before they were acquired.

 President Obama appointed Paul to the President’s National Security Telecommunications Advisory Committee in 2010.
 In 2015, Paul was appointed as Chairman of the Massachusetts Board of Elementary and Secondary Education.
 He is a three-time Emmy Award winner for broadcast journalism in New York, a fellow of the American Academy of Arts and Sciences since 2008, and the 2009 Ernst & Young Entrepreneur of the Year in the technology category.
 In 1996, the World Economic Forum named him a Global Leader for Tomorrow.